-Children under the age of 13 are automatically enrolled in Little Stars Club.
-This club is designed to teach them that saving money can be fun, and it works to instill an important habit to start at an early age.
+Children ages 12 and under are automatically enrolled in Little Stars Club.
+This club is designed to teach kids that saving money can be fun, and it works to instill an important habit to start at an early age.
 Kids receive a membership kit and we offer periodic special events and coloring contests too.
 Just like every other share account holder, kids get a statement in the mail every three months.

 You’re growing up and assuming more responsibilities.
 And maybe you’re getting an allowance for some of those chores you do around the house.
 Perhaps your relatives have finally started giving you cash for your birthday.

 Now that you have gotten a little taste of that financial freedom here are a couple great ways to gain some extra cash!

 Now that you're earning money, it’s very important that you start to save; this is a list of reasons why!

 If you want to start saving and earning dividends at the same time, ask your parent or guardian to help you open a credit union account.
 Then you can look at your statements together and see how your money has grown!

 Creating a budget and saving money isn’t easy.
 It takes a little practice and a lot of discipline.
 What’s great about budgeting is that anyone can do it no matter how old they are!
 Here are some steps to get you on your way:

 Saving money isn’t just about putting money in a savings account.
 You can also save money by being a smart shopper.
 Here are some ways to stretch those dollars:

 There are two convenient ways to open a youth savings account: